Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-worksheets.md

 ### Get used range

-The following code sample gets the used range from the worksheet named **Sample** and loads its **address** property.
+The following code sample gets the used range from the worksheet named **Sample**, loads its **address** property, and writes a message to the console.
 The used range is the smallest range that encompasses any cells in the worksheet that have a value or formatting assigned to them.
 If the entire worksheet is blank, the **getUsedRange()** function will return a range that consists of only the top left cell in the worksheet.

 ```js
 Excel.run(function (context) {